Part One of Two

 I toured with them for 4 years, appearing in videos and recording albums (5 studio recordings and 7 radio show compilations).
 That experience laid the groundwork for my entire career to come.
 So, why do I call it a mixed blessing?

 In a word: relationships.
 We were oil and water.
 They were down-to-earth funny guys with an undying love for sports; and I was an artsy-fartsy type who’d just come back from teaching Shakespeare in Stratford-upon-freaking-Avon!
-The only thing we had in common was our love for God (admittedly a pretty big thing).
+The only thing we had in common was our love for God.
 We were oil-and-water.
 Which meant we had to constantly stir the pot to make the ingredients mix.
 But mix they did.
 Why?
 Because God, the mixed blessing specialist, had put us together.

 Zoom forward to 2013: I was struggling to build a film production company, when I got called to audition for the lead in an independent film.
 For reasons I couldn’t fathom, I felt like I was “supposed” to do this, that it was “a God thing.”
 When I was offered a small 2-day role instead, I figured I’d been mistaken.
 But then, two days into filming, the producer halted shooting, insisting they’d made “a terrible mistake” in casting.
 One week later, filming resumed—with me in the lead!
 I was terrified, but exhilarated.

-The following year that producer greenlighted my first feature film as a writer/director.
+The following year that producer greenlighted my first feature film as a writer-director.
 Why?
 Because God, the mixed blessing specialist, had put us together.
 So, who were we to say no?
-(My film Over-the-Rhine is now nearing completion and will be released next fall.)
+That feature film Over-the-Rhine has won 20 awards and nominations and is due for national release.

 Now, about my marriage…